FRCteam4909/FRC-Scouting/README.md

 cd ~/FRC-Scouting/lib
 nodejs ./main.js --event [EVENT_KEY GOES HERE]
 ```

+## Issues
+Please create a GitHub issue for any bugs or feature requests.

 ## WIKI
 Other information can be found in the Wiki Component of this Repository.